koyuul/Arducam-CircuitPython/README.md

 It is likely possible/better to port over ArduCam's SDK somehow, but I never got a response from their suppport email so this seemed like the best alternative.
 If anyone has any advice on that... also let me know!

 ### How to use
 Just execute the `main.py` file.
 Be sure to change the pins to however you set your board up.
 The default setup uses `SPI0` and pin 37 for the GPIO pin.
-Currently this only snaps a single image, but should be implemented easily enough.
+Currently this only snaps a single image, but other versions should be implemented easily enough.

 ### Also Experimental
 Similar to the repo this branches from, it's still extremely experimental at this point.
 Just wanted to upload this incase anyone is/was in my position.